PolaricServer/Database-plugin/README.md

 Client/user-owned data like trackers, static position objects, map-extents, map-layer setups, etc through a REST API.
 Also, the drawing tool uses it to store features.

+It also supports replication with eventual consistency (CRDT) for some data objects.
+This is work in progress.

 ## System requirements